Chronology of Stanley Cup engravings: The 1948 redesign

 With the Stovepipe Cup becoming impractical because of its ever-increasing height, the NHL decided to redesign the trophy.

 The base of the Stovepipe Cup (all of the bands before the New York Rangers' 1928 ring) was moved back to the top directly under the bowl.
 A new shoulder collar was added below, onto which only the names of the previous winning teams were engraved.
 This new shoulder includes all winning team names only.
 The 1908, 1910 Montreal Wanderers, 1911 Ottawa Senators, 1918 Toronto Arenas, 1922 Toronto St. Pats, 1920, 1921, 1923 Ottawa Senators team names were finally added to the Cup.
-The cancelled 1919 Stanley Cup Finals was also acknowledged with "1919/Montreal Canadiens/Seattle Metropolitans/Series Not Completed".
+The cancelled 1919 Stanley Cup Final was also acknowledged with "1919/Montreal Canadiens/Seattle Metropolitans/Series Not Completed".
 Room was left on the new collar for future teams.

 All of the 1927–28 to 1945–46 rings from the Stovepipe Cup were redone into nine bands of various heights that were attached below the new collar, forming a vastly expanded barrel-like body.
 The first 5 rings and half the sixth ring included the winners 1928, 1930 to 1939.
 There was room to add one more team the sixth band.
 The 1956 winner was added later.
 Underneath that was a replica of the wide 1940 band from the Stovepipe Cup, but expanded to allow room for all winners from 1940 to 1951.
 The 1946–47 Cup champion Toronto Maple Leafs, who had to wait a year because of the redesign, was also added to the wide band.
 Finally, two more narrow blank bands were added to the bottom of the trophy for the winners 1952 to 1955.